-> It’s important to check your prenatal clients for Diastasis Recti (DR), especially as the pregnancy gets into the second and third trimesters.
-A diastasis is a two finger or more separation of the rectus abdominis muscle sideways.
-The muscle gets over-stretched and the abdominal contents exert pressure anteriorly, so the muscle begins to separate and the connective tissue becomes weakened.
+It’s important to check your prenatal clients for Diastasis Recti (DR), especially as the pregnancy gets into the second and third trimesters (although it will be tougher to feel as the belly grows).
+A diastasis is the resulting separation of the rectus abdominis muscle bellies as the linea alba becomes stretched.
+The linea alba can become widened and so the recti muscle bellies are not held as close together as they once were.

-> Get your client lying on their back, knees bent and feet flat.
-Press your two or three middle fingers into their belly button and have them lift their head and shoulders off the floor.
+Get your client lying on their back, knees bent and feet flat.
+Press your two or three middle fingers above their belly button and have them slowly lift their head and shoulders off the floor.
 Feel if there is a distinct separation between the two sides of the rectus abdominis and measure with the number of fingers needed to fill the gap.
 If there is, you can also gently press downwards into the separation to tell how weak that connective tissue appears.
 The weaker it is, the softer it will feel.
-Repeat this, with a three finger spacing above and below the belly button.

-> 2) DO have purposeful programming.
+2) DO have purposeful programming.

 Lots of foam roller work and trigger point release for pecs, upper back, glutes and hip flexors.
 Make sure they are breathing properly with diaphragmatic core breathing techniques.
 Be sure to read up on Mike Robertson’s excellent work on breathing here.